-- Parts Inventory to support its equipment has declined 8% from $128 million since 2007.
+- Parts Inventory to support its equipment has declined 8% from $128 million.

-- In 2014, following a continuing trend, customer service levels reached a record high 98.7%.
+- In the second year, following a continuing trend, customer service levels reached a record high 98.7%.
 This was accomplished with a new fleet growth of over 2%

 - SmartForecasts was instrumental in reducing inventory growth for new equipment from a projected 10% to only 6%.

 - MNR uses SmartForecasts to identify multi-year service part needs for long-term contracts.
 By contracting with suppliers on a multi-year agreements, administrative lead times were greatly reduced.
 This enabled further reductions in stock without compromising service.

 - Smart Forecast was critical in the formulation of a stock reduction plan for MNR’s retiring fleet, and helped identify inventory retirement reserves, enabling MNR to maximize disposal benefits and warehouse bin space reclamation.